KostasEreksonas/TryHackMe_Writeups/CyberCrafted/README.md

 ![Rust Scan](/CyberCrafted/images/Rust_Scan.png)

+It identified ports 22, 80 and 25565 as open.
 Running a more detailed scan on found open ports with `nmap` reveals their respective versions.

 ```
 # Nmap 7.92 scan initiated Sat Dec 18 12:31:25 2021 as: nmap -vv -sS -A -p22,80,25565, -oN open_ports.txt 10.10.253.145